<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 Avoidance Behaviors

 When an employee avoids you or others, this problem can lead to unsafe patient care.
-Colleagues who can’t or won’t work together may have problems acting as a team for their patients.
+Colleagues who can’t or won’t work together may have issues acting as a team for their patients.

 Decrease in Productivity